rasteri/HIDman/README.md

 * Connect that adapter to your PC's keyboard port.
 * Connect a straight-through male-to-female DE-9 cable from HIDman's serial port to your PC's serial port.
 * Turn on your PC.
-* Press HIDman's power button to select AT mode (⏻ should be light blue), or XT mode for early 80's IBM PCs and clones (⏻ should be orange).
+* Press HIDman's ⏻ power button to select AT mode (light blue), or XT mode (orange) for early 80's IBM PCs and clones.

 <img src=/images/olderpcs.svg width=500/>